gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 float d = (float)c;
 ```

-Compiler wants to warn you it’s unsafe.
+We need casting because compiler wants to warn you because it’s unsafe.
 It wants to help you avoid mistakes.

 That’s why we need to tell our dear compiler with casting: "Don’t worry.
 It’s safe.
 Everything will be all right."